tmeadon/meadon.me/blog/content/posts/extracting-function-app-info-rest-api.md

 Before we can do anything else we need to figure out how we're going to make the calls to the REST API and I should start by saying that there a million and one ways to do it - every programming language has a plethora of methods to invoke HTTP requests.
 I'll be focusing on some of the options available in PowerShell however you should be able to apply the information to your language of choice.

 The hardest part of making REST API requests to Azure Resource Manager is authentication; we're used to authenticating once when working with Azure's various command line tools and having the tools handle the authenication requirements for each request under the bonnet.
-Since we'll be dealing with the raw HTTP requests (that the command line tools ultimately make for us), we'll need to supply the required [HTTP headers](https://docs.microsoft.com/en-us/rest/api/azure/) with each request.
+Since we'll be dealing with the raw HTTP requests (that the command line tools ultimately make for us), we'll need to supply the required [HTTP authentication headers](https://docs.microsoft.com/en-us/rest/api/azure/) with each request.

 Or will we?
 Version `4.7.0` of the Azure PowerShell module introduced a shiny new cmdlet called `Invoke-AzRestMethod` which allows users to make arbitrary REST API requests to any Azure management endpoint without having to worry about authentication - result!
 Before this cmdlet existed we would have had to jump through a few hoops before being able to make REST API requests: